Anket11/IdeaRank/README.md

 ### *1. Dhairya and Esha (Frontend & Elm Development)*
 •⁠  ⁠Designed and implemented the user interface using HTML and CSS.
 •⁠  ⁠Contributed to the Elm codebase, focusing on state management and UI integration.
-•⁠  ⁠Coordinated project tasks, ensuring timely progress and proper version control using Git.
-•⁠  ⁠Drafted parts of the ⁠ README.md ⁠, focusing on frontend documentation and setup instructions.
+•⁠  ⁠Coordinated project tasks, ensuring timely progress •⁠  ⁠Drafted parts of the ⁠ README.md ⁠, focusing on frontend documentation and setup instructions.

 ### *2. Anket and Khashayar (Elm Development & Project Coordination)*